johanf85/home-assistant-heating-configuration/descriptionVoorEnum.md

 #### Setting temperature time program

 Two automations per room, one for setting the desired set-temperature at bedtime and one at wake-up time.
 Also a helper `input_number.current_insteltemp_slaapkamer` is set with the current-set temperature.
 This is needed for restoring the set temperatures after restart of the system and after a manual change.

+I am aware that there is a Home Assistant plugin called [Schedy](https://hass-apps.readthedocs.io/en/stable/apps/schedy/index.html), which provides a lot of features that would come in hand for the desired configuration.
+However, as it isn't a native integration within Home Assistant, it is possible that compatibility with Home Assistant will be be lost in the future because of updates on Home Assistant.
+Therefore I chose to go with setting my own automations.

 **Bedroom set temperature after bedtime**